nieyuyao/webp-wasm/README.md

 #### encode

 A more advanced API is based on the WebPConfig. <b>Only the lossless and quality parameters are supported now !!!</b>.
+You can generate low-quality webp with this function.

 `function encodeRGBA(data: Uint8Array, width: number, height: number, hasAlpha: boolean,config: Partial<WebPConfig>): Promise<Nullable<Uint8Array>>`